KonduitAI/konduit-serving/dev_docs/BuildToolReadme.md

 added to satisfy the requirements for that platform.
 Where there is no valid way to satisfy the requirements (for example, native library X simply doesn't support CPU architecture Y) we will return null.

+This "what dependencies do we need" aspect is implemented using the **DependencyAddition** interface and the `DependencyRequirement.suggestDependencies(Target, Collection<Dependency>)` method (which suggests what dependencies must/could be added, taking into account what is already present for the build).

+### Build Execution

+According to the current design, build execution is split into two parts:
+* Gradle file generation - `GradleBuild.generateGradleBuildFiles`, and
+* Build execution - `GradleBuild.runGradleBuild`